SoftBank sheds $8.9bn as ‘whale’ options bets unnerve traders

 Meanwhile, analysts in SoftBank’s home market warned of the heightened sensitivity in certain parts of the Tokyo Stock Exchange to a broader rout of US technology stocks.

-Over the summer, Japanese retail investors have piled into tech and game stocks, pushing the smaller-cap Mothers market to a two-year high.
+Over the summer Japanese retail investors piled into tech and game stocks, pushing the smaller-cap Mothers market to a two-year high.
 Analysts say many of those names could now be vulnerable. – Copyright The Financial Times Limited 2020